 “A lot of runners use this tape every time they run a marathon,” Schooley says.
 “We sometimes place the tape along the glute as a way of ‘waking up’ the muscle and reminding it to keep working.”

 Although you should never use kinesiology tape on an open wound, there is some scientific evidence to suggest that kinesiology tape can improve the long-term appearance of scars after surgery or injury.
-This is definitely a treatment you should discuss with a doctor first.

 The answer for some people is: yes.
 But we need more research — what exists currently is inconsistent.
 Some studies indicate no difference in outcomes between kinesiology tape and placebos or “sham taping.”

 Many studies indicate that kinesiology taping is most effective when used together with conventional treatment methods.

 There are some circumstances in which kinesiology tape should not be used.
 They include the following.

 - Open wounds.
 Using tape over a wound could lead to infection or skin damage.